unit-finance/unit-openapi-java-sdk/README.md

 ### unit-openapi-java-sdk

-The official java client library for the [Unit API](https://unit.co/docs/api/).
+The official Java client library for the [Unit API](https://unit.co/docs/api/).
 This library is the first Unit SDK to be generated from the [Unit OpenAPI spec](https://github.com/unit-finance/openapi-unit-sdk) and is currently available in beta version.
-We encourage you to share any issues you encounter while implementing this SDK with us or possible improvement suggestions to help us identify and improve the Java client.
+We encourage you to share any issues you encounter while implementing this SDK with us or possible improvement suggestions to help us identify and improve this Java client.

 ## Requirements